zengdavid8/Restaurant-Database/README.md

 # Restaurant-Database
-Created database through restaurant data from kaggle uploaded the data through python
+Created database using mysql workbench using restaurant data from kaggle uploaded the data through python